 The Catholic Church’s official language remains Latin.
 Divino Afflante Spiritu § 21, Dei Verbum § 22.
 Holy Mother Church has consistently called him in Latin Marcus.
 St. Jerome’s Latin Vulgate consistently calls him Marcus.
 Acts 12:12; Acts 12:25; Acts 15:37; Col 4:10; 2 Tim 4:11; 1 Pet 5:13.
 And so we always speak of St. Mark’s Gospel.

 Since he was certainly Jewish, and was known as Marcus during his most influential time with us, he was most likely called Rabbi Marcus.
-So we shall call him here.
+So we call him here.